UXSoc/uxsoc-apps-cms/src/pages/index.md

           4. Dev Manual
         title: Department-specific Key Responsibilities
-    title: "\U0001F4BB VP for Engineering "
+    title: 💻 VP for Engineering thisisatest
-    video: >-
-      <iframe
+    video: <iframe
       src="https://www.facebook.com/plugins/video.php?height=377&href=https%3A%2F%2Fwww.facebook.com%2FUXSoc%2Fvideos%2F586824829243370%2F&show_text=false&width=560&t=0"
       width="560" height="377" style="border:none;overflow:hidden"
       scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay;
       clipboard-write; encrypted-media; picture-in-picture; web-share"
       allowFullScreen="true"></iframe>
   - cardSectionTitle: The Event Experience Designer
-    description: >-
-      The VP for Events is in charge of making sure the programs and logistics of UXSoc's events are smooth and well-designed.
-Moreover, he/ she is responsible for keeping the overall event experience (both for audience and speaker) meaningful and relevant.
+    description: "The VP for Events is in charge of making sure the programs and logistics of UXSoc's events are smooth and well-designed.
+Moreover, he/ she is responsible for keeping the overall event experience (both for audience and speaker) meaningful and relevant. "
     positions:
       - description: >-
           He/she is an **efficient planner and organizer of events**.
 He/she is